Equal Access services

 - Continually be alert to cues that might indicate an individual is in need of EA services.

 - Conduct an EA assessment and develop an EA Plan if one has not been done.

 - Provide accommodations whenever appropriate.

 Note: Most accommodations are easily provided when the need for accommodation is understood.
 Other service providers, such as DVR may be able to assist in providing accommodations when the individual is eligible for DVR services.
-In some cases, DVR may have adaptive devices that can be shared, such as access to a TTY for communication with persons with hearing impairments.
+In some cases, DVR may have adaptive devices that can be shared, such as access to a TRS for communication with persons with hearing impairments.